Click here for the latest information about the Lead Pastor search.

-click here to request access to see a video of the meeting.
+click here to request access to see a video of the meetings.

 After much study and prayer, Henderson Hills approved governmental leadership by an Elder Council on August 4, 1996.